mingjia-xie-cn/starter-hugo-academic/content/publication/impact-of-fertility-on-the-elderlys-healthcare-utilization/index.md

   - Yi Zhang
   - Oshio Takashi
 publication: RIETI Discussion Paper Series
 abstract: Declining fertility and increasing health expenditure associated with aging populations pose great challenges to public finance globally.
+This paper studies the hidden cost of fertility by analyzing the causal effect of fertility on the elderly's healthcare utilization.
+We use the instrumental variable approach to account for the potential endogeneity in the fertility choice, exploiting the exogenous variations in fertility induced by the "1.5-Child Policy" in rural China.
 draft: false
 featured: true
 image: